edespino/cloudberry-site/docs/advanced-analytics/directory-tables.md

 # Directory Table

-Cloudberry Database has introduced *directory tables* in v1.5.3 for unified management of unstructured data on local or object storage.
+Apache Cloudberry has introduced *directory tables* in v1.5.3 for unified management of unstructured data on local or object storage.

 In the context of large-scale AI, AI applications have generated the need to manage unstructured multi-modal corpora.
 There is a need to continuously prepare a large amount of high-quality curated unstructured corpora, train large models through data iteration, and summarize rich knowledge bases.
 Therefore, there are technical challenges in the management and processing of structured corpora.

-To address these challenges, Cloudberry Database introduces directory tables for managing multiple types of unstructured data.
+To address these challenges, Apache Cloudberry introduces directory tables for managing multiple types of unstructured data.
 Developer users can use simple SQL statements to take advantage of the capabilities of multiple computing engines to achieve one-stop data processing and application development.

 Directory tables store, manage, and analyze unstructured data objects.
 They reside within tablespaces.
 When unstructured data files are imported, a directory table record (file metadata) is created, and the file itself is loaded into object storage.
 The table metadata remains associated with the corresponding object storage file.